garcia-s/flutter-waygets/README.md

 ### We are missing the following things to be sort of working with a semi-usable project

--Keyboard input
+- Keyboard input
--Proper engine disposal control
+- Proper engine disposal control
--Method channels to intra-embedder comunication between apps -A Dbus implementation to allow outside applications to send events to the embedder and viceversa
+- Method channels to intra-embedder comunication between apps
+- A Dbus implementation to allow outside applications to send events to the embedder and viceversa

 ### Things we might need to add but are not top priority